 The collective energy of the Tufts community stems from the mix of people on campus.
 Jumbos come from a range of backgrounds and bring diverse talents, interests, and perspectives to the table.
 It almost makes more sense to talk about "diversities" rather than "diversity."
 At Tufts, we also recognize how important it is for students to be able to connect with peers who share their experiences and identities through affinity organizations and gathering spaces.
 Our Division of Student Diversity and Inclusion, led by the Associate Dean of Diversity and Inclusion, includes our six identity-based resource centers.
-The Africana Center, Asian American Center, FIRST Resource Center, Latino Center, LGBT Center, and Women’s Center are physical spaces for socializing and club meetings, but also provide sources of comfort and belonging for underrepresented students at Tufts.
+The Africana Center, Asian American Center, FIRST Resource Center, Latinx Center, LGBT Center, and Women’s Center are physical spaces for socializing and club meetings, but also provide sources of comfort and belonging for underrepresented students at Tufts.

 As you continue with your college search, we hope you’ll consider joining us for the Virtual Voices of Tufts Diversity Experience during the fall of your senior year so you can connect directly with current Tufts students from underrepresented backgrounds.
 We also invite you to explore our many centers and resources in our interactive Diversity Map.

 Tufts’ undergraduate students arrive on our campus from 50 states, the District of Columbia, Puerto Rico, and more than 70 countries – from Cape Cod to the Florida Keys, from Long Island to the Rio Grande Valley, from Brazil to Bahrain.
 They travel from as near as Highland Avenue in Somerville’s Davis Square and from as far away as East Tamaki Heights in Auckland, New Zealand.
 They come from small towns like Fort Thompson, South Dakota on the Crow Creek Reservation and from the hearts of major cities like Shanghai, Mumbai, and NYC.